Smh1111/SE_website/README.md

-# SE_website
+# SE_website - Web Programming Semester Project

-Web programming semester project
+## Project Description

-Member:
+SE_website is our ambitious web programming semester project.
+We aim to create an innovative and dynamic web application that showcases our skills in web development.
+This project is a collaborative effort by the following team members:

-1.Soe Moe Htet-Stephen (65011693)
+1. **Soe Moe Htet-Stephen (ID: 65011693)**
-2.Prem
+2. **[Add Second Member's Full Name] (ID: [Add ID])**

 # Project Title
-BlogForgeKMITL
+BlogForgeKMITL (Blog-Editor)

-## Description
+## What is BlogForgeKMITL
-BlogForgeKMITL is a powerful and intuitive web and blog editor tailored for the King Mongkut's Institute of Technology Ladkrabang (KMITL) community.
+A powerful and intuitive web and blog editor tailored for the King Mongkut's Institute of Technology Ladkrabang (KMITL) community.
 With redesigning the whole KMITL SE program website, Empowering users with a seamless writing and publishing experience, this platform combines cutting-edge technology with user-friendly features to streamline the creation and management of captivating blogs and website content.